What Are Challenger Brands Doing In 2021?

 The Irreverent challenger brand is all about attitude; it’s a gangster.
 A little like an extreme form of music, these brands are willing to take risks and apply a degree of natural arrogance which will serve to alienate many consumers in order to make their fans adore them.
 Nike, Red Bull and Yorkie (not for girls) have applied this to great effect during their progression, as did Top Gear in its heyday.

 As Bob Dylan once said, ‘you can’t please all the people all the time’, so the combination of paradox and polarisation perhaps creates a more favourable climate to ensure that brands focus on pleasing those they wish to at the expense of those they don’t.
-We suggest, however, that you proceed with great care….
-Just look at how Gillette has been showered with both acclaim and abuse after launching its advertising campaign promoting a new kind of positive masculinity.
+We suggest, however, that you proceed with great care.
+Just look at how Gillette was showered with both acclaim and abuse after launching its advertising campaign promoting a new kind of positive masculinity.

 Missionary or Cheerleader brands are dedicated to a ‘higher order benefit’ as we sometimes call it.
 They aim to combine their commitment to their higher order with their influence to promote this agenda, whilst benefiting their brand too.
 Benneton has been a consistent example of this, as is Dove, which describes its mission as being ‘to ensure the next generation grows up enjoying a positive relationship with the way they look – helping young people raise their self-esteem and realise their full potential.’
 Naturally Free Trade products come into this category.

 This brings us again to the question of the role of environmental responsibility within branding.
-Since the penny dropped in 2019, and we have seen this tipping point appear between ‘pre Attenborough and Greta Thunberg’ and change in understandings and attitudes since their interventions, putting this at the heart of every brand across the land seems tempting – and already in 2020 we have seen Nike announcing their ‘recycled training shoe’ and Adidas partnering with a start-up to recycle their shoes.
+Since the penny dropped in 2019, and we have seen this tipping point appear between ‘pre Attenborough and Greta Thunberg’ and change in understandings and attitudes since their interventions, putting this at the heart of every brand across the land seems tempting – and in 2020 we saw Nike announcing their ‘recycled training shoe’ and Adidas partnering with a start-up to recycle their shoes.

 King of Shaves and The Dollar Shave Club are both doing this in the men’s grooming sector where Gillette has dominated for years, and Skoda’s masterful resurrection from the butt of jokes to one of the most respected, award-winning car brands achieved this in its own, self-deprecating way.
 You won’t believe it’s a Skoda.

 It seems reasonable to place Uber in this category in recent years.
 With the benefit of their technology and their employment culture, and despite its many critics, Uber has effectively told cab drivers that they have been getting away with too much for too long, and they are going to muscle their way in between them and their customers.
 Ironically, Uber’s main rival, Lyft, can be said to have appeared on the scene and said of Uber “I know the world has been conned into this, but I am gonna stand up to it.”
 What goes around, comes around…

 Like Robin Hood, Democratiser brands take quality ideas from the wealthier and more exclusive few and create a value version for the inclusive many.
 They borrow style and cachet from luxury brands and disperse it to the mass market.

-Democratisation of most forms of consumer goods has been achieved in the past decade not so much by the brand owners themselves, but by the diversity and choice of paths to purchase.
-For example, at Mackman we are currently advising a client on the launch of two new high-ticket-price product ranges for which they have exclusive distribution agreements to sell to retail and consumers in the UK.
+Democratisation of most forms of consumer goods has been achieved in the past decade, not so much by the brand owners themselves, but by the diversity and choice of paths to purchase.
+For example, at Mackman we provided advice to a client on the launch of two new high-ticket-price product ranges for which they had exclusive distribution agreements to sell to retail and consumers in the UK.